tikot/sublime-less2css/README.md

 Sublime Text 2 Plugin to compile less files to css on save Requires lessc installed on PATH

+On a side note give big thanks to [timdouglas](https://github.com/timdouglas/sublime-less2css) for his work on this plugin This is work in process, have added new features do to my workflow.
+Hope someone find this helpful.

 ## Features

  * Automatically compile less -> css on save when editing a .less file in sublime
  * Reports compilation errors
  * Compile all less files in a directory to css files

  * Compile one file with less '@import'
+ * Multi project support

 NB This plugin requires lessc to be in your execution path